 According to Greek mythology, the nymph Daphne was transformed into a laurel tree by her father in order to escape the unwanted affections of the god Apollo.
 Since Apollo could not have her as his wife he took the bay laurel tree as his emblem.
 In ancient times it was believed that the bay laurel tree held magical powers, warding off evil witchcraft and disease.

-Bay leaves contain antiseptic and astringent properties.
 The essential oil is extracted from the leaves by steam distillation.
 The oil has a strong, spicy, herbaceous, and sometimes medicinal scent that may differ depending on the region in which it is grown.
 For example, the oil produced from trees in Italy or France has the scent we associate with the bay leaves used in cooking.
-While the oil produced from North Africa varieties has a more pungent aroma reminiscent of eucalyptus.
+While the oil produced from North African varieties has a more pungent aroma reminiscent of eucalyptus.

-The essential oil of the bay laurel is quite strong and must always be diluted in order to prevent skin irritation.
-When mixed with a carrier oil it can be used topically as a remedy for aching muscles and joints and sprains.
-It also has antimicrobial and antifungal properties.
+The essential oil of bay laurel is quite strong and must always be diluted in order to prevent skin irritation.
+When mixed with carrier oil it can be used topically as a remedy for aching muscles and joints and sprains.
+Bay leaves contain astringent, antimicrobial, and antifungal properties.

 In hair care, the oil is also considered to be a good tonic to stimulate hair growth and remove dandruff.

-When it is used in aromatherapy, the scent of Bay Laurel, a lovely blend of camphorous and spicy notes together with softer sweet, fruity and floral notes, emits an uplifting aroma that promotes peace of mind, confidence and encourages creativity and inspiration.
-It helps promote feelings of confidence and enhance focus when dealing with challenges.
+Aromatherapy Properties: The scent of Bay Laurel, a lovely blend of camphorous and spicy notes together with softer sweet, fruity and floral notes, emits an uplifting aroma that promotes peace of mind, and confidence and encourages creativity and inspiration.
+It helps promote feelings of confidence and enhances focus when dealing with challenges.

 Note: Bay Essential Oil (Pimenta racemosa) and Bay Laurel Essential Oil (Laurus nobilis) are sometimes confused with one another since their common names are similar.
 Although they do share some broad similarities, they are very different essential oils.